-Prospectively collected exposure data, an exceptionally large sample size and the opportunity to follow all participants through linkages to national health registries - these are the main strenghts of the Danish National Birth cohort.
+Prospectively collected exposure data, an exceptionally large sample size and the opportunity to follow all participants through linkages to national health registries - these are the main strengths of the Danish National Birth cohort.

 Diseases such as cardiovascular morbidity, cancer, mental illnesses, asthma and allergy may all have component causes that act early in life.
-The Danish National Birth Cohort (Better health in generations) was established to investigate the causal link between exposures in early life and disease later on and the possibilites for disease prevention.
+The Danish National Birth Cohort (Better health in generations) was established to investigate the causal link between exposures in early life and disease later on and the possibilities for disease prevention.